 Almost half of Liberia's children have personally experienced physical violence, and despite the introduction of new laws to protect their rights, the reality on the ground has yet to catch up.
 Inspired by Keita's unwavering commitment to making things better, KidsRights has come together with local partners to support a number of projects in this area.

 We are working for the implementation of the children’s law, by training workers to ensure that children who have suffered violence are given access to justice.
 We are training children themselves to use social media to raise awareness of their rights.
 We are building help desks to make it possible for children to report violence against them, and we are offering training within communities and institutions to encourage the prevention of sexual violence in particular.

 On his popular weekly radio program, #OurFuture, Keita raised burning issues affecting Liberian children and young people, encouraging them to open up about difficult topics such as sexual violence.

 "It is high time to protect all of us, the world's children, particularly the most vulnerable."

-After winning the 2015 International Children’s Peace Prize, The KidsRights Youngsters took Keita’s battle to end violence against children to a global scale.
-In 2015, Keita addressed the World Summit of Nobel Peace Laureates on the enduring refugee crisis and the importance of justice and safety for children.
+After winning the 2015 International Children’s Peace Prize, The KidsRights Youngsters took Keita’s battle with violence against children to the next level.
+Keita addressed the World Summit of Nobel Peace Laureates on the refugee crisis, and on the importance of justice and safety for children.

-The KidsRights Youngsters advised the International Criminal Court on the development of their Policy on Children.
-This policy enables the more effective investigation and prosecution of war crimes against children.
-At the policy launch in 2016, Keita highlighted the importance of child participation and enabling the Court to investigate those situations where its work is needed the most; on Universal Children's day, The KidsRights Youngsters urged the United Nations Security Council to refer the situation in Syria to the Court without further delays.
+The KidsRights Youngsters advised the International Criminal Court on the development of their Policy on Children, to ensure that war crimes against children are properly investigated and prosecuted.
+Keita spoke at the launch of the policy in 2016, highlighting the importance of child participation, and of empowering the Court to act where its help is most desperately needed.
+On Universal Children's day, The KidsRights Youngsters urged the United Nations Security Council to refer the situation in Syria to the criminal court without delay.